Skip to main content

 Choose one of three mutually exclusive category modes:

-Appends .cross to cross-seed categories (e.g., moviesmovies.cross).
+Adds a configurable affix to the matched torrent's category.
 Prevents Sonarr/Radarr from importing cross-seeded files as duplicates.
 AutoTMM is inherited from the matched torrent.

 Use indexer name as category